AbolfazlHo/rope-generator/readme.md

 ### In Play Mode

-You can dynamically generate ropes in Play Mode by calling the constructor method of the rope class in your scripts.
+You can dynamically generate ropes in Play Mode by creating an instance of the Rope class and call the `SpawnRope()` method within your scripts.

-**Watch the Play Mode usage guide** [ Youtube link]
+**Watch the Play Mode usage guide on** [Youtube](https://youtu.be/l4Sq6OEX6jI)